US tells companies not to overlook qualified Americans - Business - NZ Herald News

 "While the laws/regs are chock full of major loopholes, the U.S. government hasn't vigorously enforced them," longtime critic Ron Hira, a Howard University professor, said in an email.
 "I suspect that many H-1B dependent firms are not complying with good faith recruiting promises.
 DHS investigations would help shed light on this."

+The crackdown didn't surprise the Computing Technology Industry Association, a trade group that represents Apple, Google, Microsoft and other major companies.
+Critics say that many of the available H-1B spots go to lower-paid foreign workers employed by consulting firms that let U.S. companies contract out their tech departments.

+"If it helps preserve the program and frees up more spots for truly exceptional people to continue innovation in this country, then it's a good thing," said Todd Thibodeaux, the association's CEO.
+"And if it squeezes out people out at the bottom, then so be it."

-Associated Press writers Alicia A. Caldwell in Washington and Nick Jesdanun in New York contributed to this report.
+Associated Press writers Alicia A. Caldwell in Washington, Nick Jesdanun in New York, and Michael Liedtke in San Ramon, California contributed to this report.

 This story has been automatically published from the Associated Press wire which uses US spellings